Got Property in the Probate Process? Here’s a Step-By-Step Guide

 And not all property must go through probate in its entirety.

 In the state of California for example, as much as $100,000 in property can be passed to descendants without probate.

-Putting property in trust also allows you to avoid the probate process on those assets as well.
+Putting property in trust also allows you to avoid the probate court process on those assets as well.
 A good probate lawyer can help you determine how to do this before you even prepare your will or estate plan.

 If you already have property in probate, avoiding it at this point is not possible, and that’s why you need a good lawyer to help.

-If the estate is not complicated, you may be able to go through a simplified probate process in your state.
-Or at the very least, you may be able to get some short-term funding approved for release before the probate process is complete.
+If the estate is not complicated, you may be able to go through a simplified process in your state.
+Or at the very least, you may be able to get some short-term funding approved for release before the probate court process is complete.

 Spare Your Loved Ones.
 Probate.

 As many as 55 percent of Americans do not have an estate plan or will.